pauljflanagan/resume-chatbot-ui/DEPLOYMENT.md

 1. **Create new Railway project:**
    - Connect your GitHub repository
    - Set root directory to `resume_backend`
+   - Railway will detect it as a Python project due to requirements.txt and Dockerfile

 2. **Configure environment variables:**
    - `OPENROUTER_API_KEY`: Your OpenRouter API key